Update: 14/08/2026

 Whilst our ambition is to ensure an affordable and viable navigation experience for our valued boaters, we are facing major investment requirements ahead in terms of lock gate replacements and managing navigation depth.
 As this programme of investment becomes more mature, we will share and model what it may mean for fees over the medium term.

-Visitor licence fees for 2025 will be determined early in the New Year.
+Visitor registration fees for 2025 will be determined early in the New Year.

 Paul Burrows, Chief Executive